Food Waste in America; Source: Wiki Commons

 Over 40% of the food produced in the United States – and the energy, water and money used to produce it – is never used to feed someone – it is wasted somewhere between farm and table.
-Green Needham’s food waste project aims at the parts of that chain where we can make a difference:
+We can take actions to reduce food waste by:

 Effective October 1, 2014, all Massachusetts businesses and institutions disposing of over one ton of commercial organic material per week are required to divert that organic material from disposal as trash.
 This threshold was lowered to a half-ton per week on November 1, 2022.
 This law has brought focus to the food waste problem and motivated food establishments to find creative solutions to reducing waste.